harmonycms/user-bundle/README.md

 - user account expiration
 - force a user to reset his password at first connection

 **Notes**:
+- this bundle is full decoupled from Doctrine any abstraction layer.
+- this bundle provide Doctrine mapping configuration for ORM and MongoDB.
 - this bundle assumes you're using Doctrine to persist and retrieve your users.
 It provides a Doctrine UserProvider.
-- if you need two factor authentication (2FA), this bundle plays nicely with [TwoFactorBundle](https://github.com/scheb/two-factor-bundle)
-- this bundle is inspired by [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle.git)

 Configuration
 =============

-**Note**: following configuration instructions target a Symfony 4 application.

 ## Step 1: Configure the bundle

-Create a file named `harmony_user.yaml` in the `config/packages` directory with the following content.
+Create a file named `harmony_user.yaml` in the `config/packages` directory with the following content:

 ```yaml
 # config/packages/harmony_user.yaml